Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Acknowledgments

-{ DK and RM are supported by the South African Radio Astronomy Observatory (SARAO) and the National Research Foundation (Grant No. 75415).
-JF was supported by the University of Padova under the STARS Grants programme {\em CoGITO: Cosmology beyond Gaussianity, Inference, Theory and Observations} and by UK Science \& Technology Facilities Council (STFC) Consolidated Grant ST/P000592/1.
+DK and RM are supported by the South African Radio Astronomy Observatory (SARAO) and the National Research Foundation (Grant No. 75415).
+JF was supported by the University of Padova under the STARS Grants programme {\em CoGITO: Cosmology beyond Gaussianity, Inference, Theory and Observations} and by the UK Science \& Technology Facilities Council (STFC) Consolidated Grant ST/P000592/1.
 JF also thanks the University of the Western Cape for supporting a visit during which parts of this work were developed.
-RM is also supported by the UK STFC Consolidated Grants ST/N000668/1 and ST/K0090X/1.
-SC acknowledges support from the `Departments of Excellence 2018-2022' Grant (L.\ 232/2016) awarded by the Italian Ministry of Education, University and Research (\textsc{miur}).
-SC is funded by \textsc{miur} through the Rita Levi Montalcini project `\textsc{prometheus} -- Probing and Relating Observables with Multi-wavelength Experiments To Help Enlightening the Universe's Structure'.}
+RM is also supported by the UK STFC Consolidated Grant ST/S000550/1.
+SC acknowledges support from the `Departments of Excellence 2018-2022' Grant (L.\ 232/2016) awarded by the Italian Ministry of University and Research (\textsc{mur}).
+SC is funded by \textsc{mur} through the Rita Levi Montalcini project `\textsc{prometheus} -- Probing and Relating Observables with Multi-wavelength Experiments To Help Enlightening the Universe's Structure'.